 Celebration of Life for Scott LaBarre

-Following you will find the link for the Saturday January 21 Celebration of Life program for Scott LaBarre.
-The Zoom link to join virtually can be found in the program.
+Following you will find the program for the Saturday January 21, 2023, Celebration of Life for Scott LaBarre.

 The following message is from the National Federation of the Blind, the National Federation of the Blind of Colorado, and the Colorado Center for the Blind.